TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-overview-quick-start.md

 Above: getting started video showing how to use our menu library with Arduino.
 Link to the [Getting started with tcMenu Slides (from youtube video).](/downloads/slides/tcmenu-starter-presentation.pdf)

+## Menu library and designer for Arduino and mbed

 TcMenu is a modular, IoT ready multi-level menu library for Arduino and mbed supporting many input, display and IoT / remote interfaces.
 It makes presenting configuration, status and operational information much easier.

-The designer UI works by converting your menu structure into C++ code that works with your chosen hardware through plugins.
-It is capable of producing localisable multi-language menu applications.
+First, you design your menu structure using the designer UI, then using the code generator you convert your menu structure into Arduino, mbed or Raspberry-PI compatible code that works with your chosen hardware through plugins.
+The code generator is non-destructive so can be used throughout your project lifecycle.

-In most cases, the generated code will present an editable menu without you writing more than a line of code.
-However, if you use I2C you may need to ensure `Wire.begin();` is called, and for logging make sure you've followed the [Arduino logging with IoAbstraction]({{< relref "arduino-logging-with-io-logging.md">}}) guide!
+Further, the designer and code generator are capable of producing localised multi-language menu applications.
+You can edit the various languages directly within the IDE and then at runtime you can set a compile flag to choose the locale needed.

 The below guide will go from design right through to generating a complete, working application: